Victordh/EvilHangman/README.md

 you try to guess the word the computer has in mind.
 In evil, the computer will try to prevent you from doing so by changing their word.

+Note for instructor:
+I have spent a lot of time on design and some extra features.
+At first because I thought it was a substantial part of the assignment, later because I had to use all kinds of functionality and tricks to get what I want, which was fun and interesting.
+Mostly because of that, I've spent less time on cleaning up my code than I wanted.

 Features:
 DONE Progress history
 DONE Progress tracker